omar-florez/scratch_mlp/docs/index.md

 ---

 A neural network is a clever arrangement of linear and non-linear modules.
-When we choose and connect them wisely, we have a powerful tool to approximate any mathematical function that learns to separate classes with a non-linear decision boundary.
+When we choose and connect them wisely, we have a powerful tool to approximate any mathematical function.
+For example one that separates classes with a non-linear decision boundary.
 A topic that is not always explained in depth, despite of its intuitive and modular nature, is the back-propagation technique responsible for updating trainable parameters.
-Let’s explore this to see the internal functioning of a neural network using LEGO pieces as a modular analogy, one brick at a time:
+Let’s explore this to see the internal functioning of a neural network using LEGO pieces as a modular analogy, one brick at a time.

-The below figure depicts some of the Math used to train a neural network.
+The below figure depicts some of the Math used for training a neural network.
 We will make sense of this during this article.
 The reader may find interesting that a neural network is a stack of modules with different purposes:

 - Input X feeds a neural network with raw data, which is stored in a matrix in which observations are rows and dimensions are columns
 - Weights W1 map input X to the first hidden layer.
-Weights W1 work then as a linear kernel
+Weights W1 is then a linear kernel
-- To avoid numbers go out of range, we scale values to 0-1 using a Sigmoid function, obtaining the activations of the first hidden layer h1
+- A Sigmoid function prevents numbers from falling out of range by scaling them to 0-1.
+This results in the first hidden layer h1

 ![alt text](https://raw.githubusercontent.com/omar-florez/scratch_mlp/master/docs/assets/overview.png "Logo Title Text 1")